-Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy, and Solution-Focused Brief Therapy (SFBT) all have different techniques for overcoming an anxiety disorder.
-But fortunately, you don’t have to go through the trouble of picking and choosing from each of these therapies the elements that will best help you with your social phobia.
+Cognitive behavioral therapy (CBT), acceptance and commitment therapy, and solution-focused brief therapy (SFBT) offer different techniques for overcoming an anxiety disorder.
+But fortunately, you don’t have to go through the trouble of picking out the elements from each of these therapies that will best help you with your social phobia.

 Hypochondria is the extreme fear of:

 It is hard for hypochondriacs not to worry about their health.
-Even if they have been suffering from hypochondria for years and still have not developed any severe disease.
+Yet, even if they have been suffering from hypochondria for years, they still have not developed any severe disease.

 Therefore, it is essential to change the focus of the affected person.
-If the attention is less on all the illnesses one might suffer from, it can be more on all the positive experiences that life also still has in store for one.
+If the attention is less on all the illnesses one might suffer from, it can be more on all the positive experiences that life still has in store.
 Then it is only a matter of time before you overcome the hypochondria completely.

 This change of focus is actively trained in cognitive behavioral therapy (CBT) and solution-focused brief therapy (SFBT).
-The so-called Bernhardt Method also pursues this goal, but with a difference.
-Here, the latest brain research findings help achieve the desired goal, namely a life without hypochondria, remarkably quickly.
+The Bernhardt Method also pursues this goal, but with a difference.
+Here, the latest brain research findings help quickly achieve the desired goal, namely a life without hypochondria.

 The word agoraphobia is composed of the two ancient Greek words “agora” and “phóbos.”
-The first means “marketplace,” and the second is “fear.”
-So, agoraphobia means the fear of crowded places.
+The first means “marketplace,” and the second means “fear.”
+So, agoraphobia implies the fear of crowded places.
 But this describes only part of the situations that agoraphobics fear.

 Agoraphobia is the fear of: